Toontrack EzDrummer 2 – The oh so easy drummer

 EZdrummer 2 is no slimmed-down, ‘lite’ version by any means.
 The main difference is the interface.
 They both use the same pristine, live recorded samples recorded through million-dollar consoles with the best mics and engineers you can get – but Superior Drummer 2 is raw, unprocessed samples with an interface designed to mix from scratch as if you were there in the studio on the day of the recording.
 EZdrummer 2 offers pre-mixed and processed drum sound-sets ready to roll, with integrated tools to aid in groove and song creation.

 You can’t, however, change the mics, placement or basic sample characteristics.
-The rudimentary mixer allows you to mix the levels of each of the drum elements, control the bleed (on or off), turn off and on the room mics and mono ambient mic levels – some kits have a few more options to mix, but everything is kept fairly simple here.
-You have no control over what tyoe of compressor is used, or the kind of reverb, just how much is applied.
+The rather basic mixer allows you to mix the levels of each of the drum elements, control the bleed (on or off), turn off and on the room mics and mono ambient mic levels – some kits have a few more options to mix, but everything is kept fairly simple here.
+You have no control over what type of compressor is used nor the kind of reverb, just how much is applied.

-This might sound rather limiting, but in practice its fast and intuitive.
+This might sound somewhat limiting but in practice, it’s fast and intuitive.
 There’s just enough customization available to tailor a perfect drum mix without getting bogged down in messing with hi-hat mic EQing and stupid stuff like that.
-Each of the kit elements have been expertly mixed and processed by top engineers using equipment you couldn’t afford – and it really shows, all of the kits sound amazing.
+Each of the kit elements has been expertly mixed and processed by top engineers using equipment you couldn’t afford – and it really shows, all of the kits sound amazing.

-The mixer can be routed out directly to your DAW for multi-track mixing there, however, the sound has the factory processing built in, meaning you can only add to the signal with your 3rd party plugins, not start with unprocessed samples.
+Though the mix channels can be routed directly to your DAW for multitracking there, the processed sound is baked in, meaning you can only further add processing to the kit with your 3rd party plugins, not start with raw, unprocessed samples.

-Though EZdrummer 2 feels targeted at songwriters, there is a good amount of input …. to let producers feel confident in creating unique performances here……
+Though EZdrummer 2 feels targeted at songwriters, there is a good amount of flexibility here for producers looking to embellish projects, or even test trial brand new groove ideas from scratch.

-The edge EZdrummer 2 has over the competition is with the song creator feature.
+EZdrummer 2’s edge over the competition is the fantastic song creator feature.
 The basic idea is to use EZdrummer as a container to build your song drum grooves within.
-You start by using the browser to find a MIDI groove that closet fits your drum performance.
-There is a massive collection of included MIDI grooves to parouse through, with many more expantion packs available to purchase sseparately If you are struggling to find the right groove Toontrack’s have included a handy search database whcih seperates out grooves by genre, play style, time signature etc. There is a tap-2-find feature that allows you to play in the feel you’re looking for, then the software offers the best match with a strength indicator.
+You start by using the browser to find a MIDI groove that closet fits your drum performance – and there’s a massive collection of included MIDI phrases to peruse through, with many more expansion packs available to purchase separately if you’re not quite finding your groove.
+Toontrack’s have included a handy search database which separates out grooves by genre, play style, time signature etc. There is a tap-2-find feature that allows you to play in the feel you’re looking for, then the software offers the best match with a strength indicator.

 Once you’ve found something close, you drag and drop the MIDI track into the ‘MIDI Drop Zone’ in which he software will create a collection of song elements for you to choose from.
 You then choose the song structure and then drag and drop elements from the verse, chorus, bridge etc to create your song.